WiseLibs/better-sqlite3/README.md

 # better-sqlite3

-The fastest and carefully designed library for SQLite3 in Node.js.
+The fastest and most carefully designed library for SQLite3 in Node.js.

 - Full transaction support
 - Full atomicity on a single connection